bennyhuo/KotlinBlogTranslation/original/“Static constants” in Kotlin.md

 <p></p>
 {% endraw %}

 That’s because bar is not a member of Foo, only of its class object.
-Class object is a separate entity <em>associated</em> with the class, and does not share members with its instances.
+Class object is a separate entity *associated* with the class, and does not share members with its instances.
 Neither can we call baz on the class name:

 {% raw %}
 <p></p>